enghamilton/inventory-management-asp-dotnet-core/README.md

+# Running with GitPod
+npm -g install dotnet-sdk-3.0 --force cd InventoryManagement dotnet restore dotnet build dotnet run

+After will open a new tab with the running web demo by Hamilton Kamiya

 # Inventory Management ASP.NET Core
 This repository contains the inventory management application, built with ASP.NET Core 3.0 and Entity Framework 3.0 to illustrate performing CRUD actions.